Crosby's goal, 2 assists, Malkin's goal, assist lead Pens

 NEWARK, N.J.
+(AP) -- The Pittsburgh Penguins are not only getting goals and big plays from Sidney Crosby and Evgeni Malkin.
+Defenseman Justin Schultz is creating a stir in a torrid December.
-(AP) -- Sidney Crosby scored a goal for the fourth straight game and added two assists in leading the Pittsburgh Penguins to a 5-2 victory over the New Jersey Devils on Tuesday night, their 10th win in December.

-Evgeni Malkin added a goal and an assist in becoming the fourth Penguin to collect 800 points, and defenseman Justin Schultz scored the go-ahead goal with 5.4 seconds left in the second period after being set by Pittsburgh's two star forwards.
+Crosby scored a goal for the fourth straight game and added two assists, Malkin had a goal and an assist in becoming the fourth Penguin to collect 800 points, and Schultz scored the go-ahead goal with 5.4 seconds left in the second period on a play set up Pittsburgh's big two in a 5-2 win over the New Jersey Devils on Tuesday night.

+''I've said it all along, those guys drive this team and when they are playing the type of hockey they are playing right now they are inspiring,'' Penguins coach Mike Sullivan said of Crosby and Malkin. ''That's the word that comes to mind.
+Our top players right now are playing inspiring hockey.
+It starts with those two guys, but it does not end there.''

+Schultz is the unexpected player who has stepped up with fellow defenseman Kris Letang and Trevor Daley sidelined.
+The 26-year old now has seven goals and 15 assists this season, with six goals and 10 assists this month when Pittsburgh has posted a 10-1-2 mark.

+''It's good to have the confidence,'' said Schultz, who thought about going to the bench with 10 seconds left in the period. ''I don't think I expected it to go in, goaltenders are always going to make saves, but I was lucky enough to find some room.''

+''Schultzie is hot now,'' Malkin said. ''It's like every shot he is dangerous.''

 Marc-Andre Fleury had 21 saves as the Penguins beat the Devils for the second time in five nights, and the third time in three games this season.
-Carl Hagelin and Bryann Rust added insurance goals in the third period for Pittsburgh, 10-1-2 this month.
+Carl Hagelin and Bryan Rust added insurance goals in the third period.

 PA Parenteau and Adam Henrique scored for the slumping Devils, who are 1-8-1 in their last 10.
-Cory Schneider had 22 saves.
+Schneider had 22 saves.

+''Late goal in second, 3-2 and you would have thought the game was over,'' a frustrated Schneider said. ''You would have thought it was 5-1 at that point ... just didn't see the urgency from everyone to really want to tie that game.
+We've got to take some pride in not giving up four or five a night, and we have to bear down and believe we can come back in these games.''

 The Penguins rallied from deficits of 1-0 and 2-1 and killed off six of seven power plays to beat the Devils for only the third time (3-7) at the Prudential Center since 2012-13.